craftcms/cms/SECURITY.md

 ### Non-Qualifying Vulnerabilities

 - Reports from automated tools or scanners
-- Theoretical attacks without actual proof of exploitability
+- Theoretical attacks without proof of exploitability
 - Attacks that can be guarded against by following our [security recommendations](https://craftcms.com/guides/securing-craft).
 - Server configuration issues outside of Craft’s control
 - [Denial of Service](https://en.wikipedia.org/wiki/Denial-of-service_attack) attacks